-FIGURE 3: Dots & Dashes Group Decision Sheet
+Dots & Dashes Group Decision Sheet

-DOTS & DASHES - Group Decision Sheet Date: Tea am Name: Dots & Dashes Dollars budget to spe and between now and 2030 : \$5.0 Billion Improvements (i.e. improvements to the budget, if any, you would like to spend on System existing transit system).
-If you choose to invest eed at least a billion dollars to make a noticeable iclude: Modern fare systems, including 'sm cards' Fares that can be used on SEPTA, PATCO, and NJ TRANSIT service Trains and/or buses with more ame , - System Improvements I \$ 2.
-If your group has chosen to allocate money to System Improvements (Step 1), please list up to three (3) priorities for improvements you'd like to see this money spent on: • • • • • • • • • • • • • • 3.
-The remaining money after System Improvements (Step 1) are subtracted from the initial \$5 Billion is available for System Expansion.
-This is the Dots & Dashes budget to be spent over 20+ years on transit system expansion projects such as: New rail lines and/or 'rapid bus' route New transportation centers New stations and/or parking garages This is your Dots & Dashes System Expansion Budget: \$ Please carry over this dollar amount to the Game Log on the next page.
+Name: Dots & Dashes Dollars budget to sper nd between now and 2030: \$5.0 Billion Improvements (i.e., improvements to the dget, if any, you would like to spend on System existing transit system).
+If you choose to invest d at least a billion dollars to make a noticeable e: Modern fare systems, including "smar cards" Faster or more frequent train and/ or bus service Fares that can be used on SEPTA, PATCO, and NJ TRANSIT Trains and/or buses with more amenities Real-time information and better signage (e.g., "next bus/train in X minutes")throughout the system System Improvements Budget: \$ 2.
+If your group has chosen to allocate mor ney to System Improvements (Step I), please list nts you'd like to see this money spent on: • · · · · · · · · · · · · · · · · · · · • • • 3.
+The remaining money after System Impr rovements (Step I) are subtracted from the initia on.
+This is the Dots & Dashes budget to be spen 3.
+The remaining money after System Impr \$5 Billion is available for System Expansi rovements (Step I) are subtracted from the initia on.
+This is the Dots & Dashes budget to be spen sion projects such as: